 Claiming company tax deductions in your income tax return

-In certain circumstances, companies that receive scheduler payments can transfer the tax deducted from these payments directly to the company's shareholder employee(s).
+In certain circumstances, companies that receive schedular payments can transfer the tax deducted from these payments directly to the company's shareholder employee(s).

 Transferring tax credits will: